-For a new site, dig a hole, which will vary depending on the size of the container, approximately 1 foot deep and add a nice layer (approximately 4 inches) of compost, well-aged manure or peat moss.
-Also spread on fertilizer.
-We recommend a blend of bone meal, greensand and rock dust.
+For a new site, dig a hole, which will vary depending on the size of the container, approximately 1 foot deep and add a nice layer (approximately 4 inches) of compost, well-aged animal manure or peat moss.
+Also spread on organic rose fertilizer.
 Dig this into the soil, mixing well.
 When planting, make sure that the grafted section, or bud union, of the stem is not buried below the soil.
 Check for depth, then gradually fill in the hole with a mixture of the native soil and organic compost.
 Water immediately after planting to settle the roots in place.
 Do not fertilize until you see new growth.

 Transplanting Mature Roses

 The ideal time to transplant roses is when they are dormant in winter or early spring.
 If you must move rose bushes during the growing season they will be put under considerable stress.
 First prepare the new planting site; you never want the roots to dry out.
 Next, prune the top growth so the plants are easier to handle.
 Then dig as large a root ball as you can handle and move the plants to the prepared holes.

 Don’t worry if you break a few roots, the reduced top growth will not require as many roots for support.
 Be very careful not to damage the trunk or branches during transplanting; injuries open the plant to invasion of fungal disease and insect pests.
 Water immediately after transplanting.
 No fertilizer until you begin to see new growth.